JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

   tag = "tags"
 {{</highlight>}}

 This will generate a list of tags at the `/tags` path, and a list of articles that belong to a tag at `/tags/tag`.
-For example, this article is sets the tags like this:
+For example, this article sets the tags like this:

 {{<highlight yaml>}}
 tags: